Solving Nonsmooth Nonconvex Compound Stochastic Programs with Applications to Risk Measure Minimization: Post-Convergence Analysis: Error Bounds

 \gap

-When the algorithm terminates, we wish to be able to affirmatively assert that the iterate at termination is indeed such an approximate stationary point, guaranteed by \emph{a posteriori error bound} with a computable residual function for the stationarity property in question.
+Specifically, in this section, we wish to assess solution quality within the SMM algorithm by the means of establishing a {\it posteriori error bound} with a computable residual function, such that we are able to affirmatively assert whether an iterate point is such an approximate ``stationary" point.
 The derivation of such an error bound is the main focus of this section.
 We accomplish this in two steps.
 First, for iterates of the Majorization-Minimization (MM) algorithm for solving a deterministic nonconvex nonsmooth optimization problem with a locally Lipschitz continuous objective function and convex constraints, we provide a surrogation-based error bound for the distance of the test point to the set of Clarke stationarity points with a computable residual function.
-Second, the discussion is extended to the SMM Algorithm for the compound SP (\ref{eq:compound_composite_SP}) by means of a probabilistic surrogation- based global error bound.
-We should note that while there is an extensive literature on the theory of error bounds for deterministic optimization problems, the main departure of our results from this literature is that we aim at addressing the family of surrogation-based algorithms, of which the SMM algorithm is an example.
-In particular, we quantify the distance to stationarity in terms of the deviation of the fixed-point property of the surrogation and sampling based algorithmic map.
+Second, the discussion is extended to the SMM Algorithm for the compound SP (\ref{eq:compound_composite_SP}) by means of a probabilistic surrogation-based global error bound.
+We should note that while there is an extensive literature on the theory of error bounds \cite{drusvyatskiy2018error,pang1997error, facchinei2007finite,Royset20} for deterministic optimization problems, the main departure of our results from this literature is that we aim at addressing the family of surrogation-based algorithms, of which the SMM algorithm is an example.
+In particular, we quantify the distance to stationarity in terms of the deviation of the fixed-point property of the surrogation and sampling-based algorithmic map.

 \gap